panoply/syncify/readme.md

 ### Stores

 The `stores` option accepts an `array` type and holds a reference to all your shopify themes/store to sync.
+This information can be provided to Syncify via the `package.json` file or alternatively you can use a `.syncifyrc` or `.syncifyrc.json` file.
 For each store you define, Syncify requires you provide the `domain` and the `themes` you wish to target.
 The `themes` object keys are target names and the value is an `id` of a theme.

 Please see theme [Command](#commands) examples for more information.